gbctech/starks-node/README.md

 ## Introduction

-The Starks Network aims to enrich the Polkadot/Kusama ecosystem with zero-knowledge proof technology.
-It can bring [zk-STARK](https://vitalik.ca/general/2017/11/09/starks_part_1.html) proof generation/verification capability to general purpose computations.
-The Starks Network can enable a wide range of applications from data privacy protection to novel DeFi infrastructures.
+The Starks Network aims to improve the privacy and scalability of public blockchains—such as Polkadot/Kusama.
+It provides zero-knowledge proof as a service to enable a wide range of applications from privacy-preserving credentials to novel DeFi infrastructures.

 The Starks Node is built upon the the [Substrate](https://github.com/paritytech/substrate) blockchain framework.
 At its core, it uses the [Distaff VM](https://github.com/GuildOfWeavers/distaff), a zk-STARK virtual machine, for STARK proof generation and verification.
-In the future, the Starks Network will become a parachain/parathread in Polkadot/Kusama and serve all other chains in the network via cross-chain communications.
+In the future, the Starks Network aims to become a parachain/parathread in Polkadot/Kusama and serve other chains in the network via cross-chain communications.

 ## Quick Demo Walkthrough

 Pull the Starks Node and UI docker images.

 ```
-$ docker pull starksnetwork/starks-node:0.0.3
+$ docker pull starksnetwork/starks-node:0.0.5
 $ docker pull starksnetwork/starks-ui:ms-1
 ```